Dolgellau

-Etymology
+Toponymy

 The name Dolgellau is a compound of dôl 'water-meadow' and cellau, the plural of cell 'a cell', giving the meaning 'water-meadow of cells'.
 The dôl in the name was probably located within a bend at the confluence of the rivers Wnion and Aran.
 The cellau may refer to monastic cells or merchant's stalls.

 The earliest recorded spelling (from 1254) is Dolkelew, and a spelling Dolgethleu dates from 1294–5 (the thl is an attempt to represent Welsh /ɬ/).
 Owain Glyndŵr's scribe wrote Dolguelli.

 The town's name was commonly anglicised as Dolgelly or Dolgelley.
 Up until the 19th century most spellings in English were along the lines of Dôlgelly, Dolgelley, Dolgelly or Dolgelli.
 Thomas Pennant used the form Dolgelleu in his Tours of Wales, and this was the form used in the Church Registers in 1723, although it never had much currency.

 In 1825 the Registers have Dolgellau, which was the form adopted by Robert Vaughan of Hengwrt in 1836.
 This became standard in Welsh and later also in English.

 The official name for the urban district which covered the town and the surrounding rural district was changed from Dolgelley to Dolgellau in 1958 by Merioneth County Council, following requests from both district councils.

 History and economy

 The site of Dolgellau was, in the pre-Roman Celtic period, part of the tribal lands of the Ordovices, who were conquered by the Romans in AD 77–78.
 Although a few Roman coins from the reigns of Emperors Hadrian and Trajan have been found near Dolgellau, the area is marshy and there is no evidence that it was settled during the Roman period.
 There are, however, three hill forts in the vicinity of Dolgellau, of uncertain origin.

-After the Romans left, the area came under the control of a series of Welsh chieftains, although Dolgellau was probably not inhabited until the late 11th or 12th century, when it was established as a "serf village" (or maerdref), possibly by Cadwgan ap Bleddyn.
+After the Romans left, the area came under the control of the petty Kingdom of Meirionnydd, ruled by the descendants of Meirion ap Tybion ap Cunedda Wledig which was later consumed by the medieval Kingdom of Gwynedd, and made into a cantref.
+However, Dolgellau was probably not inhabited until the late 11th or 12th century, when it was established as a "serf village" (or maerdref), possibly by Cadwgan ap Bleddyn.
+Dolgellau was in the Cantref or 'hundred' of Meirionnydd and the Cwmwd or 'commote' of Tal-y-bont.
 It remained a serf village until the reign of Henry VII (1485–1509).